JpcPrazeres/GSC-AIPfQA/README.md

 ### 📄 `Subject_List.xlsx`
 Information related to test participants, including anonymized subject identifiers and any grouping or screening information used in the study.

 ---

-## Intended Use

-This repository is intended for:

-- Reproducibility of the subjective quality assessment experiments
-- Analysis of subjective quality scores
-- Benchmarking and comparison of Gaussian Splatting–based representations
-- Research on perceptual quality assessment for 3D and novel view synthesis content

----